steinwurf/kodo-ns3-examples/README.rst

   on a single transmitter receiver pair with an IEEE 802.11b WiFi channel.
 * ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to 2 receivers with the same erasure channel.
+* ``encoder_recoder_decoder``: This example shows the gain of RLNC with recoding in 2-hop line network consisting of an encoder, recoder and decoder with different erasure rates.
+Recoding can be set on or off and erasures rate modifieds by command line parsing.

 You can see more documentation of each example in the ``main.cpp`` file comments regarding what each example does.
 There you can also check how to control and set